How Is ‘Pain and Suffering’ and Inconvenience Determined in a Car Accident?

 Get Your Free Claim Review

-‘Pain and suffering’ and inconvenience are determined by several factors in a car accident.
-If you suffered personal injuries in any type of accident involving negligence, Virginia law allows you to pursue ‘pain and suffering’ and inconvenience damages.
-A victim must specifically prove these damages and should not take their award for granted.
+“Pain and suffering” and inconvenience is determined by several factors in a car accident.
+If you suffered personal injuries in any type of accident involving negligence, Virginia law allows you to pursue non-economic damages – including “pain and suffering” and inconvenience.

-These noneconomic damages are subjective and require a certain skill in communicating to an insurance company or jury.
-The minimum amount of ‘pain and suffering’ and inconvenience damages is something close to zero.
+Non-economic damages are subjective and require a certain skill in communicating to an insurance company or jury.
 There is no maximum amount a jury can award.

-Unlike medical medical-related expenses or the repair or replacement of property, ‘pain and suffering’ and inconvenience damages do not come with a price tag.
-This is what makes them “noneconomic” or “nonmonetary.”
+Unlike medically-related expenses or property damage costs, “pain and suffering” and inconvenience does not come with a price tag.
+This is what makes it “non-economic” or “non-monetary.”

-Adding to the complexity of calculating these damages is that a jury can award money for ‘pain and suffering’ and inconvenience that has not even happened yet.
+A jury can award money for “pain and suffering” and inconvenience that has not even happened yet.
 Virginia juries can award both past and future damages.

-The total of the claimant’s economic damages (medical treatment expenses, etc.) will affect the amount of ‘pain and suffering’ and inconvenience.
-The higher the amount of medical bills, the higher the likelihood of ‘pain and suffering’ and inconvenience, and the more logical it seems to a jury to award a higher figure.
+The total of the claimant’s economic damages (medical treatment expenses, etc.) will affect the amount of “pain and suffering” and inconvenience they can collect.
+The higher the amount of medical bills, the higher the likelihood of “pain and suffering” and inconvenience, and the more logical it seems to award a higher figure.

-A disfiguring injury or one with prominent scarring is likely to cause more ‘pain and suffering’ and inconvenience to someone in a public-facing position than to someone who lives or works in a more isolated area.
+A disfiguring injury or one with prominent scarring is likely to cause extensive “pain and suffering” and inconvenience.

 - The severity of the victim’s injury